This section only applies to user agents, data mining tools, and conformance checkers.

 The user agent may wait for more bytes of the resource to be available, either in this step or at any later step in this algorithm.
 For instance, a user agent might wait 500ms or 1024 bytes, whichever came first.
 In general preparsing the source to find the encoding improves performance, as it reduces the need to throw away the data structures used when parsing upon finding the encoding information.
 However, if the user agent delays too long to obtain data to determine the encoding, then the cost of the delay could outweigh any performance improvements from the preparse.

 The authoring conformance requirements for character encoding declarations limit them to only appearing in the first 1024 bytes.
-User agents are therefore encouraged to use the prescan algorithm below (as invoked by these steps) on the first 1024 bytes, but not to stall beyond that.
+User agents are therefore encouraged to use the preparse algorithm below (part of these steps) on the first 1024 bytes, but not to stall beyond that.

 For each of the rows in the following table, starting with the first one and going down, if there are as many or more bytes available than the number of bytes in the first column, and the first bytes of the file match the bytes given in the first column, then return the encoding given in the cell in the second column of that row, with the confidence certain, and abort these steps: